6 Ways Women Can Really Get Ahead in the Workplace

 Learning about the financials doesn't happen overnight.
 When Margaret Morford, 50, of Brentwood, Tennessee, was Vice President of Human Resources for a large distribution company, she recalls, “I took the same finance for non-financial managers course three times until I got it."

 "I used that financial knowledge to demonstrate Human Resources’ impact to the bottom line.
 Once I started speaking in numbers, the senior managers in my peer group began to view Human Resources as a business partner rather than as an administrative drain on revenues."

 Shortly after she began working for Levi’s, Pam was advised by her boss and peers that if she wanted to get ahead, she shouldn’t be so nice.
-The essential Pam is a very nice person – caring, empathetic, someone who remembers every event in her friends’ and family’s lives with a card or a phone call.
+The essential Pam is a very nice person–caring, empathetic, a person who remembers every event in her friends’ and family’s lives with a card, gift or phone call.

-Pam ignored that early advice, made the decision to be herself, and stayed the course.
-Now, 33 years later, she is a sales director, one of the top female leaders in her company, and still nice.
+Pam ignored that early advice and made the decision to be herself, stay true to her gut instincts and stayed the course.
+Now, 33 years later, she is a sales director, one of the top female leaders in her company, and she is also still nice.

 Maria Xenidou, age 35, Senior Associate, National Starch & Chemical Company, Bridgewater, New Jersey, follows the advice of a mentor who told her never to answer a senior person’s query, “How are you?” with “Fine.”

 Instead, she says, “I give a one sentence update on what I am working on or a recent challenge I mastered.
 By doing so, I keep upper management up-to-date about my career and what might have been a quick hello in the hall often turns into a longer conversation.”